Do You Advise Your Clients To Keep A Journal Of Incidents With The Alienating Parent?

 Additionally he advises to do the same even if it is only by memory and there are no documents to back it up.
 Quote everyone from the opposing party.
 Quote the children, the therapist, case workers, police officers, doctors, etc., even if it is hearsay.

 Attorney Peterson also has his clients go ahead and write the things that are detrimental to their case; things that they don’t necessarily want the judge to know about.
 The reason behind this is because he, as the attorney, needs to be aware of any possible issues that could come up.
 He has them do that in red text so he knows what to consider removing or tweaking before the chronology or the facts in the chronology are released to anyone.

 As they are doing this chronology, if a fact can only be supported by a memory that’s okay.
 However, if the fact can also be supported by documentation such as a text message, an email, or a therapy record, for example, Attorney Peterson will have the client assign it to an exhibit number, and then cite to the exhibit immediately after writing the fact.
 When they go through this process it lays out their entire case beautifully beyond what a normal journal entry would be.
 It significantly reduces their attorney fees while at the same time making the attorney more efficient in their case.

 For more information on Keeping A Journal Of Incidents, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.